 Output 5 signal level may be adjustable by the user in a future release.
-Currently, the output voltage is at the maximum level of 10Vpp (+/-5V).
+Currently, the output voltage is at a higher level than specified by the standard.
 Make sure your input device (sink) can handle the voltage.
+The levels are different depending on the hardware revision: